-This measure assesses the percentage of adult members, ages 18 years and older, with a new episode of alcohol or other drug (AOD) dependence who initiated treatment through an inpatient AOD admission, outpatient visit, intensive outpatient encounter, or partial hospitalization within 14 days of the diagnosis.
+This measure assesses the percentage of adult members, ages 18 years and older, with a new episode of alcohol or other drug (AOD) dependence who initiated treatment through an inpatient AOD dependence admission, outpatient visit, intensive outpatient encounter, or partial hospitalization within 14 days of the diagnosis.
 This is a claims-based measure.

-The denominator or index episode could be an outpatient visit or partial hospitalization with a diagnosis of AOD dependence, a detoxification visit, an ED visit with a diagnosis of AOD, or an inpatient discharge with a diagnosis of AOD.
+The denominator or index episode could be an outpatient visit or partial hospitalization with a diagnosis of AOD dependence, a detoxification visit, an ED visit with a diagnosis of AOD dependence, or an inpatient discharge with a diagnosis of AOD dependence.
 Members must be continuously enrolled without any gaps from two months before the index episode through 44 days after.
-The adolescent measure included fewer than 30 members in the denominator, which does not align with NCQA HEDIS guidelines.
-Therefore, rates for the adolescent population were not incorporated into the Blueprint HSA Profiles.
+When the adolescent numerator is insufficient for reporting, this measure will not appear in the pediatric HSA profiles.